 A complete application should include:

-All applications should be submitted electronically on or before the deadline date to firstname.lastname@example.org.
-Applications must be submitted (in one document if possible) in either Microsoft Word or PDF format; any other electronic format will not be accepted.
+All applications should be submitted electronically on or before the deadline to firstname.lastname@example.org.
+Applications must be submitted in one PDF document; any other electronic format will not be accepted.
 For assistance in creating PDF documents, please contact the IT Help Desk.
 Electronic applications will be distributed to the members of the Faculty Development Committee.
 Incomplete or late applications will not be considered.